williampruden/sequelize-associations/README.md

 };

 ```
-Notice in the migrations file we added a new property to our task called `userId`.
+Notice in the migrations file we added a new property to our Task called `userId`.
 This will be the foreign key that sequelize uses when we perform queries.

 The last steps in creating the associations happens in each model file.
 Update your code to each to match the following: